Beef beshbarmak

 4. Step 4:

-Wash and peel the carrots, cut into several pieces.
-Peel the onion.
-Add the vegetables to the pan.
-In the same place, send the bay leaf, dill seeds and pepper peas.
-Add salt to the broth.
-Cook the meat over low heat for about 1.5-2 hours, until soft.
-The meat should easily split into fibers with a slight pressure of the shoulder blade.
-The cooking time of meat depends on what age the animal was, from which part of the carcass the piece is and on its size.
+Wash and peel the carrot and cut it into a few pieces.
+Peel an onion.
+Add the vegetables to the pot, along with the bay leaf, dill seeds, and peppercorns.
+Salt the broth.
+Cook the meat over low heat for about 1.5–2 hours, until tender — it should pull apart into fibers with a light press of a spatula.
+The cooking time depends on the age of the animal, which part of the carcass the cut is from, and its size.

 5. Step 5:

-While the meat is cooking, cook the noodles.
-To do this, add the sifted wheat flour of the highest grade to the bowl, salt, beat in the egg and gradually pour ice water.
-Knead a tight dough, as on dumplings.
+While the meat cooks, make the noodles.
+Put sifted all-purpose wheat flour into a bowl, add salt, crack in the egg, and gradually pour in ice water.
+Knead a stiff dough, like for pelmeni.

 6. Step 6:

-Divide the dough into 3-4 small pieces.
-So it will be more convenient to roll out the dough.
+Divide the dough into 3–4 small pieces — it'll be easier to roll out.

 7. Step 7:

-With a rolling pin (or using a paste machine), roll out the dough balls into layers no more than 1 mm thick.
-Cut the dough into large lozenges.
-It is believed that the skill of the Kazakh hostess can be assessed by looking at how thin the inkal (noodles) she can roll out with a rolling pin.
+With a rolling pin (or a pasta machine), roll the balls of dough into sheets no more than 1 mm thick.
+Cut the dough into large diamonds.
+They say you can judge a Kazakh cook's skill by how thinly she can roll out the inkal (noodles) with a rolling pin.

 8. Step 8:

-Place the inkal on a board or towel so that the pieces do not touch.
+Lay the inkal out on a board or towel so the pieces don't touch.
 Leave the noodles to dry until serving.

 9. Step 9:

-When the meat is ready, pour 3-4 ladles of broth into a separate saucepan and bring it to a boil.
-The broth is called "surpa".
-Send the onion sliced into thin half rings to the surpa.
-I came across a hybrid bulb: the husk is yellow, and the flesh is pale purple.
-But I thought it would be even more beautiful.
+When the meat is done, pour 3–4 ladles of broth into a separate saucepan and bring it to a boil.
+This broth is called "sorpa."
+Add an onion sliced into thin half-rings to the sorpa.
+I happened to get a hybrid onion — yellow skin, pale-purple flesh.
+But I figured that would look even prettier.

 10. Step 10: